John O’ Groats

 Overview

-I think it’s fair to say that most people have heard of John o’Groats, the northern-most point of the UK mainland with its iconic signpost overlooking the harbour, which like its twin at Lands End in Cornwall offers more photo opportunities than you can poke a selfie stick at.
+I think it’s fair to say that most people have heard of John O’Groats, the northernmost point of the UK mainland, with its iconic signpost overlooking the harbour, which, like its twin at Lands End in Cornwall, offers more photo opportunities than you can poke a selfie stick at.

-It’s not a bad view to be honest, with the isles of Orkney and Stroma presenting an attractive backdrop against the signpost that points towards Edinburgh (273 miles), Orkney (8 miles), Lands End (847 miles), and New York (a mere 3,230 miles).
+It’s not a bad view, to be honest, with the isles of Orkney and Stroma presenting an attractive backdrop against the signpost that points towards Edinburgh (273 miles), Orkney (8 miles), Lands End (847 miles), and New York (a mere 3,230 miles).
+But is it worth visiting just to get a photo of a sticker-covered signpost?
+Well, I’d have to say yes, it is, but don’t go expecting to spend an entire day at the visitor centre.
+Instead, I suggest you spend time exploring the Caithness coastline, which is one of the nicest areas in Scotland.

-John o’Groats is an attraction that’s been created around a single feature – the northern-most point of Britain – but if you delve a little deeper you’ll find lots of wildlife, dramatic views, and several really good walks in addition to the over-priced coffees and tourist-trap plastic souvenirs.
+John O’Groats is an attraction that’s been created around a single feature – being the northernmost point of Britain – but if you delve a little deeper you’ll find lots of wildlife to watch as well as several excellent coastal walks that are far more interesting than the overpriced coffees and plastic souvenirs at the visitor centre.

 There are actually two parts to John O’Groats.
-The first is the village that’s slightly inland and is officially the most northern inhabited settlement in mainland Britain, and the second is the End of the Road harbour area where you’ll find the shops and cafés.
+The first is the village that’s slightly inland and is officially the most northerly inhabited settlement in mainland Britain, and the second is the End of the Road harbour area where you’ll find the shops and cafés.

-While there isn’t a huge amount to see in the village (unless you need a post office or want to stock up on eggs from the grocery store) you’ll find a few things to do in the harbour area.
+While there isn’t a huge amount to see in the village (unless you need a post office or want to stock up on eggs from the grocery store), you’ll find a few things to do in the harbour area.
+The site features an art gallery, a snack van, a couple of places to eat, and a gift shop with all the Scottish-themed t-shirts, pens, and tea towels you could ever wish for.

-Nearby you’ll find a tourist information point where you’ll be able to pick up a map of the area (useful for exploring the coastal walks on offer) and the brightly coloured lodges of the John O’Groats Inn that has been restored as part of a multi-million-pound regeneration of the area.
+Nearby, you’ll find a tourist information point where you’ll be able to pick up a map of the area (useful for exploring the coastal trails) and the brightly coloured lodges of the John O’Groats Inn that have been restored as part of a multi-million-pound regeneration.
+And of course, standing proudly in the middle of all this is the gleaming white signpost pointing towards locations around the world, along with their distances.

 The Highlights